 Tylecodon ventricosus, commonly known in Afrikaans as the klipnenta (stone nenta), is a stem and leaf succulent growing from a partly underground caudex or thick rootstock that develops stubby, spreading branches, up to 30 cm tall and 2 cm in diameter.

 The variable stem-tip leaves are deciduous, leaving old stems bare and knobbly, pale green or brown.
-Leaves are linear to oblanceolate, their tips acutely pointed to somewhat rounded.
+The leaves are linear to oblanceolate, their tips acutely pointed to somewhat rounded.
 More or less hairiness occurs on the leaves, some of it glandular.

 The inflorescence is a thyrse, the flowers clustered in groups of up to three.
 The calyx has five pointed lobes, the hairy corolla tube bulging in its middle part.
 Flower colour is yellowish green near the base, purplish brown towards the tiny lobe tips that recurve.
 Flowering happens from spring to mid-autumn.